-A study by Friborg et al. (2011) compared Norway, a country that undergoes large seasonal variation in daylight, with Ghana.
+Another study by Friborg et al https://pubmed.ncbi.nlm.nih.gov/22074234/.
+(2011) compared sleep patterns in Norway, a country that undergoes large seasonal variation in daylight, with Ghana.
 As Ghana is close to the equator it undergoes very little seasonal variation in daylight through the year.
-The study found seasonal effects in Norway.
+The study found seasonal effects in sleep patterns in Norway.
 Bed and rising times are earlier in summer, and insomnia, fatigue and low mood more prevalent in winter, with winter tiredness certainly a feature.
 These winter-summer seasonal differences were not found to be present for Ghana.

 Absence of light is the major ‘initiator of sleep’ .
 Our body clocks and internal (circadian) rhythm are tuned to the planet through the natural cycle of day and light.
 When it gets dark our brain produces more of Melatonin, the hormone which gives us the desire to sleep.
-As it gets darker earlier in the winter, we naturally have the desire to go to sleep earlier.
-Although this effect is now muted by our use of the light bulb at home in the evening.
-However, the darker days along with the colder temperature also encourage a lower metabolism during the winter.
-The combination of these factors could lead us to wanting to sleep more in the longer winter nights.
+Some of this effect however, is now muted by our use of the light bulb at home in the evening.

 Our natural production of Vitamin D is lower in the winter than the summer, as less sunlight hits our skin.
 This reduction in Vitamin D production is even more marked for those going to work before sunrise and leaving the office after sunset.
 Reduced levels of vitamin D are associated with greater levels of daytime sleepiness.
 Reduced vitamin D may also influence Serotonin levels, which leads to fatigue and in some feelings of depression.